 We hope you’ll be a part of our legacy!

-Download our Summer Camp Brochure for more information about Camp Ozanam including our summer theme.
-If you would like to see what happened last summer through the eyes of staff and campers, check out our Bug Bites Newsletter, we know you’ll enjoy it.
+Download our 2017 Camp Ozanam Brochure for more information about Camp Ozanam including this year’s summer theme.
+If you would like to see what happened last summer through the eyes of staff and campers, check out our Bug Bites 2015, and our Camp Blog.
+We know you’ll enjoy them.
 And if you are a parent and worried about safety, we understand that too!
 Camp Ozanam is an accredited member of the American Camp Association, which is the highest governing body of camps in the United States.
 Visit their website to see the high standards we must comply with for accreditation at www.acacamps.org.

 Depending on your age and interest, we have three different programs campers can choose.